 The challenges in this role are the limits that insurance companies place on quality care.
 Another challenge is breaking the stereotype of what a PT does.
 Our profession has grown tremendously, and many still don't know about all the benefits of seeing a PT.
 My specialty of pelvic floor physical therapy is still not well known.

 There are many different settings for a physical therapist to explore.
 Being a neurophysical therapist treating patients with traumatic brain injury, for instance, is very different than being an outpatient orthopedic therapist.
 The common characteristic in all specialties is being a caregiver.
-You have to like working closely with people, and it's a plus if you're an analytical thinker who likes to problem-solve.
+You have to like working closely with people, and it's a plus if you're an analytical thinker who likes to problem solve.

+This role helps a tremendous amount of people.
+It really helps anyone struggling with physical impairments.
+In the neuro world, you are helping stroke patients, Parkinson's patients, patients with closed head or spinal cord injuries, and many others.
 In the ortho world, you are helping post-surgical patients, such as those recovering from a total knee replacement or rotator cuff repair.
 The patient with debilitating low back pain and the postpartum mom struggling with urinary incontinence and sciatica are all examples of those helped by physical therapy.

 Physical therapy is a crucial profession.
 As baby boomers get older and the weekend warriors continue to injure themselves, we continue to need more physical therapists.